-This citizens' conversation produced a large amount of outputs which can be useful to TfGM.
-During Session 1 many participants highlighted safety as the key issue which was immediately important to them.
-They also expressed hopes for more environmentally friendly travel, and highlighted fears about the potential cost of driverless vehicles.
-Session 2 saw participants explore levels of automation and express a current preference for level two automation based on technology which is available now.
-Participants generally were comfortable with the testing of driverless vehicles being conducted in a number of scenarios.
+This citizens' conversation generated a rich source of information on people's different perspective on driverless vehicles, which provide useful feedback to TfGM on which issues might be prioritised for further research and policy development.
+During Session 1, many participants highlighted safety as the key issue which was immediately important to them.
+They also expressed a desire for more environmentally-friendly travel options, and highlighted fears about the potential cost of driverless vehicles.
+In Session 2, participants explored the implications of different levels of automation and expressed a preference for level two automation (using steering and brake acceleration support in vehicles), based on the technology that is currently available.
+Participants generally were comfortable with the testing of driverless vehicles being conducted in a number of different environments, but some options such as testing on race tracks, were more popular than others, such as testing on highways.
 They were clear that individuals should control how their data should be used and did not want it sold to private companies for profit.
-During Session 3 a strong majority of participants (45) identified the public transport model as their preferred way of implementing driverless vehicles.
-In Session 4 participants generally said they tended to expect national and local government to play key roles in addressing issues around driverless vehicles and mostly trusted them to do so effectively.
-Finally, in Session 5 most participants expressed a preference for testing driverless vehicles in order to be used in automated regional public transit.
-TfGM testing using driverless vehicles in the final stages of journeys for people or freight was also popular.
+During Session 3, a strong majority of participants (45) identified the public transport model as their preferred application for driverless vehicles.
+In Session 4, participants generally said they tended to expect national and local government to play key roles in addressing issues around driverless vehicles and mostly trusted them to do so effectively.
+Finally, in Session 5, most participants expressed a preference for testing driverless vehicles in order to be used in automated regional public transit, but some also saw useful applications for driverless technology for first mile/last mile access to public transport and for local movement of goods.
 The enthusiasm with which participants engaged with the topic helped to explore the variety of hopes, concerns and expectations that motivate their views on driverless vehicles.
-Participants seriously considered the variety of important factors when discussing the topic, suggesting they viewed policy on driverless vehicles as a technology which could have significant impacts on their lives.
-This level of engagement and expression of complex perspectives further supports the importance of TfGM engaging with the public on this topic and indicates the value of further engagement in the future.
-Key nuances Given driverless vehicles could have a major impact on society in a number of different areas such as on safety, environment and privacy, it is unsurprising that participants expressed a wide range of views on driverless vehicles.
-Certain outcomes, such as positively affecting the environment, saving money, reducing traffic and travel time, making it easier for people to travel and reducing accidents were all consistently identified as desirable.
+Participants seriously considered the variety of important factors when discussing the topic, suggesting they viewed driverless vehicles as a technology which could have significant impacts on their lives.
+This level of engagement and expression of complex perspectives further highlights the importance of TfGM engaging with the public on this topic and indicates the value of further engagement in the future.
+Key nuances Given that driverless vehicles could have a major impact on society in a number of different areas, such as safety, the environment and privacy, it is unsurprising that participants expressed a wide range of views.
+Certain outcomes were seen as desirable by the majority of participants, such as environmental benefits, saving money, reducing traffic and journey times, making it easier for people to travel and reducing accidents.
 However, as this report has shown, participants did not always agree on whether driverless vehicles would be useful in achieving these outcomes.
-For example, during Session 1 a significant number of participants identified improved safety as one of their key hopes for driverless vehicles, whilst separately a significant number of participants also identified risks to safety as one of their key concerns.
+For example, during Session 1, a significant number of participants identified improved safety as one of their key hopes for driverless vehicles, whilst a significant number of participants also identified risks to safety as one of their key concerns.
 Furthermore, where participants did agree that the introduction of driverless vehicles would lead to a desired outcome, there were often varied and nuanced perspectives in the different ways in which driverless vehicles could be developed and implemented to achieve that desired outcome.
 An example of this could be seen in Session 2 where some participants thought the safest way to test driverless vehicles was in quieter areas to avoid accidents during testing.
-In contrast other participants suggested that testing had to be done in 'real-life situations' in order for the automated systems to become reliably safe.
-This example demonstrates the detailed and diverse perspectives held by participants on this topic which were explored during the Citizens' Conversation.
+In contrast, other participants suggested that testing had to be done in 'real-life situations' in order for the automated systems to become reliably safe.
 How will this report be used?